Skip to content

 • do not modify base settings

-All runtime framing changes are smoothly interpolated from the current state to a target state.
+All changes are smoothly interpolated from the current state to a target state.

 Blending is controlled by: